Best Mission Toilets (2026)

 The Kohler Highline Dual Flush is the right choice when budget is the primary constraint and you still want a WaterSense-certified model with a proven Class Five flush rather than an unknown brand's cheaper dual flush.
 The 1.0 partial flush is not as aggressive as the premium picks, but it still saves water on liquid uses, and the Kohler parts network means this toilet is genuinely easy to maintain over the long run.

 The dual flush category has matured significantly.
-Early designs with budget valves and weak full flushes gave the category a bad reputation that the TOTO Aquia IV, American Standard H2Option, and Woodbridge T-0019 have effectively erased.
-The critical spec remains the full-flush MaP score: buy anything below 800 grams and you will double flush, which eliminates the water savings entirely.
-Every toilet on this list clears 800 grams or above.
+Early designs with budget valves and weak full flushes gave the category a bad reputation that the TOTO Aquia IV, Kohler Cimarron Dual Flush, and Woodbridge T-0019 have effectively erased, with the Aquia IV and Cimarron Dual Flush both reaching the maximum 1000 gram full-flush MaP score.
+The critical spec remains the full-flush MaP score: buy anything below 600 grams and you risk a double flush, which eliminates the water savings entirely.
+Every toilet on this list clears 600 grams or above, and most reach 800 or the full 1000.
 The next variable is the partial flush volume: 0.8 versus 1.0 gallon sounds small, but across a four-person household over a year the difference is measurable on a water bill.

 A dual flush toilet has two separate water volumes controlled by a split button or handle.
 Pressing the smaller button (or lower half) opens a partial flush valve that releases less water, typically 0.8 to 1.1 gallons, which uses siphon action or a wash-only rinse to clear liquid waste.
 The larger button activates the full flush valve for a stronger flow, usually 1.28 gallons, to clear solid waste.
 The key hardware difference from a single flush is the dual flush valve or tower, which must seal reliably in both positions.
 Cheap valves are the main source of running-toilet leaks in this category.

 MaP (Maximum Performance) testing is independent third-party flushing evaluation conducted by Canadian testing consultancy Veritec.
 It measures how many grams of solid waste a toilet can clear in a single flush.
 A score of 1000 grams is the maximum.
 For dual flush toilets, the MaP score reported is for the full flush only, since the partial flush is not designed for solid waste.
-An 800 gram minimum is the threshold we applied here.
-A 1000 gram score means the toilet can handle significantly heavier loads without a second flush, which is why the American Standard H2Option and Woodbridge T-0019 rank highly despite not having the lowest partial flush volume.
+A 600 gram minimum is the threshold we applied here, though most picks clear 800 grams or reach the full 1000.
+A 1000 gram score means the toilet can handle significantly heavier loads without a second flush, which is why the TOTO Aquia IV, Kohler Cimarron Dual Flush and Woodbridge T-0019 all rank highly.

 EPA WaterSense is a voluntary labeling program that certifies toilets using no more than 1.28 gallons per flush for single-flush models, or an equivalent average for dual flush designs.
 For a dual flush toilet to earn WaterSense certification, the manufacturer submits both flush volumes, and the program evaluates whether the weighted average (accounting for typical use ratios) falls within WaterSense limits.
 A WaterSense-certified dual flush toilet qualifies for rebates from many municipal water utilities.
 All picks in this roundup meet WaterSense criteria.